 Babies should be fed at least every four hours, but some can go up to six.
 In order to keep your baby awake during feedings and prevent them from going into a deep sleep, here are some tips:

 Light up the room.
 Take off their clothes and socks.
 Change up breastfeeding positions, burp them if needed, change diapers when necessary or desired; anything that will make your baby comfortable as they are still getting used to you being with them all of the time.
 Play music in a variety of genres for an even more engaging environment!
 Sing while feeding or play with your little one.

 whichever makes him happy!
 Stroke palms and soles gently along his arms & feet after coming back from work so he feels secure around you again without having been away too long (as is often the case).
-Finish by wetting washcloth which has been lukewarm water before rubbing it on their face during feedings to keep cool air circulating near mouth area where milk.
-Blow air on your baby’s cheeks or forehead to cool down after a bath, play music for them but don’t forget to sing along with it either; you could also try playing together using toys in different ways so that they can explore new things.
+Finish by wetting a washcloth that has been lukewarm water before rubbing it on their face during feedings to keep cool air circulating near the mouth area where milk.
+Blow air on your baby's cheeks or forehead to cool down after a bath, play music for them but don't forget to sing along with it either; you could also try playing together using toys in different ways so that they can explore new things.

 Don't be afraid to move - move your baby around and burp them to keep them awake.
 If your baby seems drowsy, remove the bottle or gently unlatch and reposition to wake the baby.
 You can also blow the air gently on your baby's cheeks or forehead (avoid blowing air directly on the face), stroke her bare feet, or change her diaper.

 Research shows that breastfeeding is a way to bond with a baby, but it can also be quite distracting.
 Playing music or singing and talking while nursing will not only help children stay motivated and excited about feeding time, but they'll have the experience of being in the womb all over again!